dojo/docs/dojox/grid/DataGrid.rst

 Display grid from a hidden container
 ------------------------------------

-There are some occasions when grid is created within a hidden container e.g. Dialogue or TabContainer etc. an explicit resize() might be needed to let grid calculate its size appropriately
+There are some occasions when grid is created within a hidden container e.g. Dialogue or TabContainer, an explicit resize() would be needed to let grid calculate its size appropriately

 .. js ::